DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_get-assessment-report.md

 See an [example service assessment report](link to report in service).

-### What to expect in a report
+## What to expect in a report

 The previous ‘met’ and ‘not met’ outcomes have been replaced with a new red, amber, green [(RAG) rating](/service-assurance/get-assessment-report/#assessment-report-rag-status-descriptions).

 Your overall service and each of the [14 Service Standard points](https://apply-the-service-standard.education.gov.uk/service-standard) will be given a RAG rating.

-Assessors will take into account the context the team are working in and will evaluate the Service Standards in a proportionate way.
+Assessors will take into account the context the team are working in and will evaluate the [Service Standards](https://apply-the-service-standard.education.gov.uk/service-standard) in a proportionate way.

-If any of the standard are given a red or amber rating, there will also be a [list of actions for the team](link to Manage actions page).
+If any of the standards are given a red or amber rating, there will also be a [list of actions for the team](link to Manage actions page).

 ## Assessment report RAG status descriptions